EllaCostello/js-dom/README.md

 Open the project in your code editor (vs code or IntelliJ).

 ## 4. Run the live server
-Run the live server (using the extension in vs code).
+Open the `index.html` in the root folder, and run it with the "Live Server" extension.